-9 NARA, in its capacity as the CUI Executive Agent, plans to sponsor in 2016, a single FAR clause that will apply the requirements of the federal CUI rule and NIST Special Publication 800-171 to contractors.
+&lt;sup>9 NARA, in its capacity as the CUI Executive Agent, plans to sponsor in 2017, a single FAR clause that will apply the requirements of the federal CUI regulation and NIST Special Publication 800-171 to contractors.
 Until the formal process of establishing such a single FAR clause takes place, the CUI requirements in NIST Special Publication 800-171 may be referenced in federal contracts consistent with federal law and regulatory requirements.

-10 FIPS Publication 199 defines three values of potential impact (i.e., low, moderate, high) on organizations, assets, or individuals should there be a breach of security (e.g., a loss of confidentiality).
+&lt;sup>10 FIPS Publication 199 defines three values of potential impact (i.e., low, moderate, high) on organizations, assets, or individuals should there be a breach of security (e.g., a loss of confidentiality).
 The potential impact is moderate if the loss of confidentiality could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.

-- Federal Information Processing Standards (FIPS) Publication 200, Minimum Security Requirements for Federal Information and Information Systems; - NIST Special Publication 800-53, Security and Privacy Controls for Federal Information Systems and Organizations; and - NIST Special Publication 800-60, Guide for Mapping Types of Information and Information Systems to Security Categories.11
+- Federal Information Processing Standards (FIPS) Publication 200, Minimum Security Requirements for Federal Information and Information Systems; - NIST Special Publication 800-53, Security and Privacy Controls for Federal Information Systems and Organizations; and - NIST Special Publication 800-60, Guide for Mapping Types of Information and Information Systems to Security Categories.

 The responsibility of federal agencies to protect and ensure the control of CUI does not change when such information is shared with nonfederal partners.
 Therefore, a similar level of protection is needed when CUI is processed, stored, or transmitted by nonfederal organizations using nonfederal information systems.
-12 The specific requirements for safeguarding CUI in nonfederal information systems and organizations are derived from the above authoritative federal standards and guidelines to maintain a consistent level of protection.
-However, recognizing that the scope of the safeguarding requirements in the federal CUI rule is limited to the security objective of confidentiality (i.e., not directly addressing integrity and availability) and that some of the FISMA-related requirements expressed in the NIST standards and guidelines are uniquely federal, the requirements in this publication have been tailored for nonfederal entities.
-The tailoring criteria, described in Chapter Two, are not intended to reduce or minimize the federal requirements for the safeguarding of CUI as expressed in the federal CUI rule.
+The specific requirements for safeguarding CUI in nonfederal information systems and organizations are derived from the above authoritative federal standards and guidelines to maintain a consistent level of protection.
+However, recognizing that the scope of the safeguarding requirements in the federal CUI regulation is limited to the security objective of confidentiality (i.e., not directly addressing integrity and availability) and that some of the security requirements expressed in the NIST standards and guidelines are uniquely federal, the requirements in this publication have been tailored for nonfederal entities.

+The tailoring criteria, described in Chapter Two, are not intended to reduce or minimize the federal requirements for the safeguarding of CUI as expressed in the federal CUI regulation.
 Rather, the intent is to express the requirements in a manner that allows for and facilitates the equivalent safeguarding measures within nonfederal information systems and organizations and does not diminish the level of protection of CUI required for moderate confidentiality.
+Additional or differing requirements other than those requirements described in this publication may be applied only when such requirements are based on law, regulation, or governmentwide policy and when indicated in the CUI Registry as CUI-specified.
+The provision of safeguarding requirements for CUI in a particular specified category will be addressed by NARA in its CUI guidance and in the CUI FAR, and reflected as specific requirements in contracts or other agreements.